smqd/smqd-core/README.md

 }
 ```

-There are two ways to register your `ClientDelegate`.
+There are three ways to register your `ClientDelegate`.

 1) Change configuration to replace `ClientDelegate`.

-> In this case your customized AuthDelegate class shouldn't have any parameter to instanciate.
+> In this case your customized AuthDelegate class shouldn't have any parameter to instantiate.

 ```
 smqd {